Banchangkarnchanakul Wittaya School

 Banchangkarnchanakul Wittaya School (โรงเรียนบ้านฉางกาญจนกุลวิทยา) is a district boarding school of Banchang in Rayong province, Thailand.
 It is located at 185 Moo 3, Ban Chang District, Rayong 21130 and operates under the Office of Rayong Educational Service Area 1, Ministry of Education.
-The school has students about 2,300 persons, 51 class rooms and teaching in both junior and senior high schools.
-The school has an area about 17 acres donated by Mr.Sutum Karnjanakul and Ms.Nuanshi Karnjanakul on 10 June 1975.
-In 1993, school received the Royal Award.
+The school has about 2,300 students, 51 classrooms and teaches both junior and senior high school.
+The school has an area of about 17 acres donated by Mr. Sutum Karnjanakul and Ms.Nuanshi Karnjanakul on 10 June 1975.
+In 1993, the school received the Royal Award.

 School History

 Banchangkarnchanakul Wittaya School is a district boarding secondary school in Banchang Rayong.

-School has an area about 17 acres.
-It was donated by Mr.Sutum Karnjanakul and Ms.Nuanshi Karnjanakul.
+The school has an area of about 17 acres.
+It was donated by Mr.Sutum Karnjanakul and Ms. Nuanshi Karnjanakul.

-On June 10, 1975, the Ministry of Education of Thailand approved the opening initiative of the school by means of secondary school for coeducational education, which had one classroom at the beginning.
+On 10 June 1975, the Ministry of Education of Thailand approved the opening initiative of the school by means of secondary school for coeducational education, which had one classroom at the beginning.

-At that time, the school building construction site was not completed, School was given permission to use one room of Banchang temple as a temporary class to study.
+At that time, the school building construction site was not completed.
+The School was given permission to use one room of Banchang temple as a temporary classroom to study.

-At the same time, the people from Aid Unit of U-Tapao Airport cooperated with the syndicate to initialize the first building of the school.
+At the same time, the people from the Aid Unit of U-Tapao Airport cooperated with the syndicate to initialize the first building of the school.
 After the first school's structure was completed, all teachers and students moved to study at the completed building on January 6, 1976.
 After that the Ministry of Education of Thailand had allocated a budget to build school buildings for the school onward to present.